vishalkc9565/security/xss.md

 # CORS:

 Cross origin resource: It tells what resource to access depending upon the header and origin provided.
 - Shodan can be used to check ACAO or other very easily.
-Query : `"Access-Control-Allow                      -Origin: null"`
+Query : `"Access-Control-Allow-Origin: null"`
 - URL 'Origin: http://example.com`.hackxor.net/'(safari) is parses as Origin: http://example.com or 'Origin: http://example.com_hackxor.net/' (firefox or chrome)
 - Do add `Origin` in header
 - Do subdomain check and domain suffix check